stjudecloud/docs/docs/guides/tools/pecan-pie.md

 **Medal call information**

-Clicking on one of the medal icons (gold, silver, bronze, unknown) also on the top of the page will show a summary of information related to the medal call.
+Clicking on one of the medal icons (gold, silver, bronze, unknown) or on the top of the page will show a summary of information related to the medal call.